0 Flares Twitter 0 Facebook 0 Google+ 0 Pin It Share 0 LinkedIn 0 0 Flares ×

 This is relatively a much smaller lake than its other equivalents in Kerala.
 It conquers an area of simply 6.62 sq kms.
 The Paravur lake is the finish point of the Ithikkara River, and is irrigated by the stream too.
 The lake was connected to Edava Lake and Ashtamudi Lake as partition of the Trivandrum – Shoranur canal scheme ever since the late 19th century.

-#10 Mananchira Lake in Kozhikode
+10. Mananchira Lake in Kozhikode:

 A man-made freshwater lake, the Mananchira Lake is at the center of the city Kozhikode.
 It is spread over an area of approximately 3.4 acres and serves as a drinking water source for the locals.
 It was originally built as a bathing pool for a feudal ruler of the city Zamorin Mana Vikrama in the 14th century.
 It is named after the ruler Manadevan Samoothri, a former ruler of the city.
 The building of the lake shows the intricate craftsmanship of its time.
-The major source of attraction for the tourist near the lake is a neighboring park which has become a well-known picnic spot.
+The major source of attraction for the tourists near the lake is a neighboring park which has become a well-known picnic spot.

-#11 Elephant Lake in Munnar
+11. Elephant Lake in Munnar:

 Image source: ceoworld